jnesfield/Reinforcement-Learning/function approximation 1/readme.md

 http://incompleteideas.net/tiles/tiles3.html

 Cart Pole notebook is a second attempt at appication of function approximation approaching the cart pole problem using radail basis functions to help engineer features.

+From here we get into more 'fun' methods like vanilla dqn, dqn for atari, policy gradients, a2c and other fun things.